purdue-orbital/purdue-orbital.github.io/README.md

-# Purdue Orbital Software Documentation
+# Purdue Orbital Software Documentation Site
-Documentation for Purdue Orbital's Software Endeavors
+Software documentation landing page.
+Contains information about the organization and the purpose of the site.